cvlab-stonybrook/local_learning_wsi/README.md

 [--alpha]              # Hyperparameter alpha [--decay-multi-epochs] # Epochs to decay lr (e.g. "10,20" means the lr will decay at epch 10 and 20 by a factor of 0.1)
 ```
 Note that ```--batch-size``` should always be 1 as the input images usually have different sizes.
-We accumulate gradient of several batchs by setting ```--accumulate-grad-batches```, it is equivalent to a larger batch size.
+We accumulate gradient of several batches by setting ```--accumulate-grad-batches```, it is equivalent to a larger batch size.

 The entire training can be done by, for example: